 Our Parent Company

 Our Parent Company, Republic Financial Holdings Limited is the largest and most profitable independent Bank in the English-speaking Caribbean, having served the region for over one-eighty (180) years.
-As at September 30, 2016, the Group’s asset base stood at US$10.1 billion and rated BBB+ by the Standard and Poor.
+As at the end of the 2020 financial year, the total asset of the Group stood at $15.563 billion.

 |REPUBLIC FINANCIAL HOLDINGS LIMITED||66.54|

 |GHANA UNION ASSURANCE CO.
 LTD.||4.97|